john-chapman/john-chapman.github.io/_posts/2016-09-01-static-initialization.md

 _I've allocated `Log::s_instance` on the heap for brevity, but you can imagine other solutions e.g. using aligned storage and placement new, or calling static `Init()` and `Shutdown()` methods._

 As you can see, we use `s_count` to ensure that the ctor/dtor are called exactly once, on the first and last calls to `LogInit()` and `~LogInit()` respectively.
 Because each translation unit gets its own `LogInit` instance, whichever 'goes first' during the pre-main initialization will increment `s_count` to 1 and subsequently call the `Log` ctor.
-Conversely, whichever translation unit 'goes last' during the post-main deinitialzation will decrement `s_count` to 0 and call the `Log` dtor.
+Conversely, whichever translation unit 'goes last' during the post-main deinitialization will decrement `s_count` to 0 and call the `Log` dtor.
 Adding new dependencies 'just works' - we never have to worry about getting the initialization order right since the counter handles this for us.
 With one exception:

 ## Initialization Dependencies ##